almazorymbetov/lab1ads/README.md

 Laboratory work 1
-I decided to create 10 classes for each problem problem no.1: there is loop that make a comparison between initial minimum element and next elements problem no.2: I used also loop to sum all elements, and divide it by the length(number of elements) of array problem no.3: there is a loop until i squared is less than or equal to n, but when the remainder will be equal to 0, then it returns false or composite
+I decided to create 10 classes for each problem <br>
+problem no.1: there is loop that make a comparison between initial minimum element and next elements problem no.2: I used also loop to sum all elements, and divide it by the length(number of elements) of array problem no.3: there is a loop until i squared is less than or equal to n, but when the remainder will be equal to 0, then it returns false or composite